The AI-Native Company Blueprint

 - Data that cannot live in repos — customer records, binary assets, large datasets, high-churn items like bugs and tasks — lives in cloud storage and databases with transactional semantics and audit trails.

-- Documents produced for human consumption (PDFs, slides, dashboards, rendered HTML) are outputs, never sources of truth, and are not considered part of the state.
+- Documents produced for human consumption (PDFs, slides, dashboards, rendered HTML) are outputs — the source of truth remains in the state layer.

-- Email and chat are not state.
-They are means to transfer information in flight.
-Any information that matters must be materialized into a PR or a database transaction.
-Emails and chat messages are TTL'd and may be kept for archival purposes, but they are never the source of truth for anything.
+- Email and chat are transport, not state.
+They carry information in flight.
+Any information that matters is materialized into a PR or a database transaction.
+Emails and chat messages may be kept for archival purposes; the source of truth always lives in versioned state.

 Live infrastructure converges to the repo.
 Every service polls the main branch on a regular schedule (e.g., every 5 minutes), pulls the latest state, syncs dependencies, and restarts on changes.
-This means running infrastructure stays in sync with the repo automatically — there is no manual deploy step and no configuration drift.
+This means running infrastructure stays in sync with the repo automatically — deployments are automatic and configuration stays in sync.
 Any change to infrastructure, agent behavior, or system configuration goes through a PR to main, and running services pick it up within minutes.
 Services that fail to self-update surface as anomalies in telemetry.

 Why repos?
 Because git gives you versioning, branching, diffing, attribution, and review (PRs) for free.
 These are exactly the properties you need when agents are making changes autonomously — every change is traceable, reviewable, and reversible.
 Repos are kept linear with a single main branch.
 Any other branch is considered ephemeral and not part of the state.